 Wrong Calculation

-Power of the CI inclusion approach (or power of the TOST) has nothing to do with power of testing for a statistically significant difference of 20%.
-In the latter the PE is essentially ignored and power depends only on the CV and the sample size.
-Consequently, power will be practically17 always higher than the correct one.
+Post hoc power of the CI inclusion approach (or post hoc power of the TOST) has nothing to do with estimated power of testing for a statistically significant difference of 20% (the FDA’s dreadful 80/20-rule of 197211 12 outlined above).
+In the latter the realized (observed) PE is ignored [sic] and estimated power depends only on the CV and the residual degrees of freedom.
+Consequently, the estimated power will be practically always higher than the correct post hoc power.19

 alpha <- 0.05